Volunteer Corps

 What about large-scale emergency or crisis situations?

 If the emergency situation requires more support than the municipal volunteer corps can provide, a request for spontaneous assistance can be launched to which any citizen can subscribe (even those who are not members of the volunteer corps).
 Anyone who does so via the crisis tool is also insured via Belgian Red Cross-Flanders.
-That way, in emergency situations, a lot of people can be mobilized in the short term.
+This way, a lot of people in emergency situations can be mobilized on short notice.

 How quickly is a call reviewed and implemented.
 Or is this done immediately on the call to the number 105?